gdbarnes/jQuery.horizontalAccordion/README.md

 jQuery plugin for responsive horizontal accordion.

+Greg Barnes: gregdbarnes@gmail.com made these changes on 2nd April 2013:
+Altered styling, added new easing functionality and new js not stop a user from starting multiple animations (which seemed to break the original).

 __InIt__

 you make it by calling it on what ever you want that has the form: